arsduo/koala/readme.md

 Currently, Facebook only supports subscribing to users, permissions and errors.
 On top of that, there are limitations on what attributes and connections for each of these objects you can subscribe to updates for.
 Check the [official Facebook documentation](http://developers.facebook.com/docs/api/realtime) for more details.

-Koala makes it easy to interact with your applications using the RealTimeUpdates class:
+Koala makes it easy to interact with your applications using the RealtimeUpdates class:

-    @updates = Koala::Facebook::RealTimeUpdates.new(:app_id => app_id, :secret => secret)
+    @updates = Koala::Facebook::RealtimeUpdates.new(:app_id => app_id, :secret => secret)

-You can do just about anything with your real-time update subscriptions using the RealTimeUpdates class:
+You can do just about anything with your real-time update subscriptions using the RealtimeUpdates class:

     # Add/modify a subscription to updates for when the first_name or last_name fields of any of your users is changed
     @updates.subscribe("user", "first_name, last_name", callback_token, verify_token)